-Lately, I have become keenly aware of the changing face of this city.
-There is more green space than I can ever remember, trees seem to line street after street, bike paths are popping up constantly and litter is hard to come by.
+Lately, I have become keenly aware of the changing face of the city of Cleveland.
+There is more green space than I can ever remember, trees seem to line street after street, bike paths are popping up constantly, and litter is hard to come by.
 We shop local, we love small, we collectively prefer experiences to things.
 Let’s face it-Cleveland truly is becoming a green city on a blue lake!

-This led me to the realization that as Clevelanders we are missing one piece to the green puzzle…water.
+This led me to the realization that as Clevelanders, we are the one missing piece to the green puzzle…water.
 Given that we happen to have a huge portion of the Earth’s usable fresh water right in our own backyard, I can see why we take this valuable commodity for granted.
-But, that has to change.
+But that has to change.
 I am certain we will not be facing the same situation as our Western constituents but, there are plenty of reasons to conserve water, even in our land of plenty.

 Conserving water is so easy; there are a ton of tiny steps you can take that add up to huge savings.
-You do not have to be a superhero or a hippie environmentalist…just a conscious consumer who cares about the future of this city.
+The best part is, there are plenty of ways to conserve water at home.
+You do not have to be a superhero or a hippie environmentalist, just a conscious consumer who cares about the future of this city.

 - Take a shower instead of a bath.